 They breed them real tough down-under in Australia.
 The "sports" of sport there have the?

-They breed them real tough down-under in Australia.
+Background: They breed them real tough down-under in Australia.
 The "sports" of sport there have the tendency to play hard - very hard.
 And the rough-tough lads of the Rugby field aren't confined to the big 'uns.
 No The titches of the touch-down brigade give and take the knocks without mercy.
 Too much so say the officials of the Rugby League mini-league.
 They've come down like a collapsing scrum on the head of eight-year-old Martin Fletcher, a Sydney boy who played too rough just one time too many.
 Martin's been barred from playing in the Junior Rugby League football competition.

 Martin, a hooker for the Manly Club, took his position a bit too seriously - he hooked the legs out from under another eight-year-old, felled him and reduced the lad to tears.